Irish house prices not overvalued despite strong rises - central bank

-DUBLIN Houses prices in Ireland are not currently overvalued despite quite strong rises in the market, the head of financial stability at the Irish central bank said on Wednesday.
+DUBLIN (Reuters) - Houses prices in Ireland are not currently overvalued despite quite strong rises in the market, the head of financial stability at the Irish central bank said on Wednesday.

 House prices climbed 10.5 percent in the year to the end of April, their highest annual growth rate in almost two years, amid a severe shortage of supply.
 They remain 31 percent below the peak hit a decade ago at the height of the property bubble.